 Fountain defines the rules that Slugline uses to turn your typing into a properly formatted screenplay:

-- Scene Headings start with
+- Scene Headings are recognized automatically when you start a line with

 EXT, and the like.

-- Character names are in UPPERCASE.
+- Character names are recognized automatically when you type in UPPERCASE.

-- Dialogue comes right after Character.
+- Dialogue is easy, because it comes right after a Character.

 - Parentheticals are wrapped in (parentheses).

-- Transitions are UPPERCASE and end in
+- If you type a line in UPPERCASE and end it in